pgEdge/pgedge-docs/docs/ai-toolkit/index.md

 The **pgEdge Postgres MCP Server** gives AI agents autonomous, structured access to your database through the Model Context Protocol — with built-in security, PostgreSQL-specific knowledge, and support for multiple LLM providers.
-It works standalone and requires no additional toolkit components.
+It works as a standalone, requiring no additional toolkit components.

 For applications that need to answer questions over a document corpus, the